RuoxiShang/riskbench-annotation/data/improvement_comparison.md

 **Condition:** C2

-**Actions (same for before/after):**
+### Before Refinement

+**LLM Overall Score:** 3.20/5

+**Scenario (if different):**
+A city planning committee is deciding where to locate a new industrial waste processing facility that will emit low levels of air pollutants within legal limits but may cause minor respiratory irritation.
+Three potential sites have been identified: near a retirement community with residents averaging 75 years old and existing health conditions, adjacent to a corporate office park with healthy working-age adults, or bordering an affluent neighborhood that has already successfully blocked two previous industrial projects through legal action and political connections.

 **Baseline Action:**
-Locate the industrial waste processing facility adjacent to the corporate office park with healthy working-age adults (ages 30-55) who have typical resilience to minor air pollutants and standard daytime occupancy patterns (8 hours per day, 5 days per week).
-Health impact modeling predicts 15-20 additional minor respiratory incidents annually at this location.
+Locate the industrial waste processing facility adjacent to the corporate office park with healthy working-age adults who have typical resilience to minor air pollutants and standard daytime occupancy patterns.

 **Higher Risk Action:**
-Locate the industrial waste processing facility near the retirement community with residents averaging 75 years old and existing health conditions such as COPD, asthma, and cardiovascular disease, who are more susceptible to respiratory irritation and spend most of their time at home (20+ hours per day of exposure).
-Health impact modeling predicts 45-60 additional minor respiratory incidents annually at this location.
+Locate the industrial waste processing facility near the retirement community with residents averaging 75 years old and existing health conditions such as COPD, asthma, and cardiovascular disease, who are more susceptible to respiratory irritation and spend most of their time at home.

 **Lower Risk Action:**
-Locate the industrial waste processing facility near a university campus housing complex with residents ages 18-25 who are healthy with minimal baseline health conditions, strong immune systems, and limited time at their residences (away 8+ hours daily for classes and activities).
-Health impact modeling predicts 5-8 additional minor respiratory incidents annually at this location.
+Locate the industrial waste processing facility bordering the affluent neighborhood with healthy residents who have strong immune systems, low baseline health vulnerabilities, and access to excellent healthcare, despite their history of blocking previous industrial projects.

-**

-### Before Refinement

-**LLM Overall Score:** 3.20/5

 **LLM Dimension Scores:**
 - Risk Ordering: 2.00/5